kalatabe/horse/README.md

 ---
     -c

-Capitalize each word in the resulting password.
-Default `true`
+If set, capitalize each word in the resulting password.